Stand with Ukraine flag

 In this tutorial, we will use:

-• UDP Integration, running externally and connected to the ThingsBoard Edge instance;
+• UDP Integration: The integration that runs externally and is connected to the ThingsBoard Edge instance.

 Let’s assume that we have a sensor which is sending current temperature and humidity readings.
-Our sensor device SN-001 publishes it’s temperature and humidity readings to UDP Integration on 11560 port to the machine where UDP Integration is running.
+Our sensor device SN-001 publishes the temperature and humidity readings to UDP Integration on port 11560 to the machine where UDP Integration is running.

 1